 Midtown Alliance solicited proposals for design and engineering services in early 2018.
 TSW was hired as the lead consultant for the project and its team began work in April 2018.
 Community engagement and design is currently underway.
 A public open house was held in October 2018 to solicit feedback on conceptual designs.
-Design will continue into 2019 and construction is anticipated to begin in late-2019.
+Design will continue into 2019 and construction is anticipated to begin in 2020.

 The Design and Engineering phase, will include:

 Midtown Alliance hosted a public open house on Tuesday, October 23 from 4:30 to 7:00 p.m. at the Saint Mark United Methodist Church.
 Midtown Alliance and the project design team shared conceptual designs for the 5th Street corridor and solicited feedback from attendees on the proposed designs.
 The open house provided an opportunity for the public to engage with Midtown Alliance staff and the designers to both learn more about the project and inform project design before it progresses to the next phase of development.
 Materials from the open house are available for download using the below links.

 The public comment period for this phase of the project is now closed.
 Responses to comments received, both from the event and via email, are posted below.

 Open House Display Boards (36 MB file)

 In spring 2018, Midtown Alliance also solicited public input on the existing conditions of 5th Street via the below online interactive map.
 By clicking the project map below, you can view feedback in an interactive project area map.
 Detailed responses to comments and questions are provided here.